i1Cps/Reinforcement_Learning_work/README.md

 ## ➤ :floppy_disk: Key Project File Description

 ### DQN (Deep Q-Networks)
 * The [`DQN`](algorithms/dqn) directory implements the DQN algorithm.
 DQN extends Q-learning by using deep neural networks to approximate the Q-value function.
 The code includes network architecture, experience replay, and the epsilon-greedy strategy for action selection.
-It is primarily based on the paper by Mnih et al. (2015), which you can read more about [here](https://www.nature.com/articles/nature14236).
+It is primarily based on the paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) by Mnih et al, (2015).
 ### DDPG (Deep Deterministic Policy Gradient)
 * The [`DDPG`](algorithms/ddpg) folder contains the implementation of DDPG, a policy gradient algorithm that uses a deterministic policy and operates over continuous action spaces.
-The script manages network updates, policy learning, and the Ornstein-Uhlenbeck process for action exploration.
-The foundational paper by Lillicrap et al. (2016) is accessible [here](https://arxiv.org/abs/1509.02971).
+The folder manages network updates, policy learning, and the Ornstein-Uhlenbeck process for action exploration.
+The foundational paper is [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) by Lillicrap et al, (2016).

 ### TD3 (Twin Delayed DDPG)
 * The [`TD3`](algorithms/td3) file is used for the TD3 algorithm, an extension of DDPG that reduces function approximation error by using twin Q-networks and delayed policy updates.
-This approach is elaborated in the paper by Fujimoto et al. (2018), which can be found [here](https://arxiv.org/abs/1802.09477).
+This approach is elaborated in the paper by [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/abs/1802.09477) Fujimoto et al, (2018).

 ### PPO (Proximal Policy Optimization)
 * The [`PPO`](algorithms/ppo) fodler facilitates the implementation of PPO, which optimizes policy learning by maintaining a balance between exploration and exploitation using a clipped surrogate objective.
-The algorithm is detailed in the paper by Schulman et al. (2017), available [here](https://arxiv.org/abs/1707.06347).
+The algorithm is detailed in the paper [Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347) by Schulman et al, (2017).

 ### MADDPG (Multi-Agent DDPG)
 * The [`MADDPG`](algorithms/maddpg) folder explores the MADDPG framework, designed for multi-agent environments.
 It extends DDPG by considering the actions of other agents in the environment, enhancing training stability and performance in cooperative or competitive scenarios.
-The key concepts are discussed in the paper by Lowe et al. (2017), accessible [here](https://arxiv.org/abs/1706.02275).
+The key concepts are discussed in the paper [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275) by Lowe et al, (2017).

 ### MAPPO (Multi-Agent PPO)
 * The [`MAPPO`](algorithms/mappo) folder implements MAPPO, adapting the robust single-agent PPO algorithm for multi-agent settings.
 This file includes adaptations for centralized training with decentralized execution, suitable for complex multi-agent scenarios.
-The approach is based on findings discussed in various research studies on multi-agent reinforcement learning.
+The approach is based on findings discussed in the paper [The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games](https://arxiv.org/abs/2103.01955) by Yu et al, (2022).

 ### A3C (Asynchronous Advantage Actor-Critic)
 * COMING SOON